 An experienced internet attorney can help you understand what the required elements are for a civil suit or a criminal suit against your harasser.
 They can work with you to understand your claims and the costs and benefits of proceeding with a lawsuit.

 An experienced online harassment attorney can also help you bring your best case to the authorities.
 Finally, an experienced internet attorney can assist with collecting and preserving the evidence you will need to maximize chances of success for your claim.

 At Minc Law, we have extensive experience and a proven track record combating online harassment, cyberstalking, internet defamation, and other online privacy-related issues.
 Although we are located in Ohio, we represent clients across the U.S. and the globe.

-If you need help handling electronic harassment and your next steps, schedule a free, no-obligation consultation by calling (216) 373-7706, speaking with a Chat representative, or filling out our online contact form.
+If you need help handling electronic harassment and your next steps, schedule a free, no-obligation consultation with an intake specialist by calling (216) 373-7706, speaking with a Chat representative, or filling out our online contact form.